signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="CommandLineRepeat"></a>
 ### Repeat

-The -RN command line argument enables "repeat mode", where mediaMin or mediaTest will repeat the operation or test specified in its command line. -RN enables N number of repeats, and -R0 enables indefinite repeat. <b><i>Caution -- if using indefinite repeat, output audio and pcap files can rapidly consume available disk space !</i></b>
+The -RN command line option enables "repeat mode", where mediaMin or mediaTest will repeat the operation or test specified in its command line. -RN enables N number of repeats, and -R0 enables indefinite repeat. <b><i>Caution -- if using indefinite repeat, output audio and pcap files can rapidly consume available disk space !</i></b>

 ### Debug Stats